-The following guideline are provided to give students interested in or involved in the Cooperative Work Experience Program a list of expectations and requirements for successful involvement and completion of the program.
+The following guidelines are provided to give students interested in or involved in the Work-Based Learning.

+Program a list of expectations and requirements for successful involvement and completion of the program.

 - All students must attend and be registered on a full-time basis.
-For juniors and seniors, one registered period per day may be for a qualified cooperative work experience component.
+For juniors and seniors, one registered period per day may be for a qualified Work-Based Learning component.
 Release for school may be granted for one period per day as part of the experience. - 2.
 For 9th and 10th grade students.
 NO release from school will be permitted for cooperative work experience.
 Juniors and seniors may be released from school only be special exception and all proper paperwork is completed, by both student and employer.
 The exception must also have approval from the home school principal, counselor, or director.
-Only two credits will be granted during a student's high school career for Cooperative Work Experience. - 3.
-Students must register for the Cooperative Work Experience Program just as they would register

-- for any other class with appropriate approval from parents and their high school principal.

-- 4. Students are not to count on their credit from the Cooperative Work Experience Program/SAE in meeting their high school graduation requirements.
+Only two credits will be granted during a student's high school career for Work-Based Learning. - Students must register for the Work-Based Learning Program just as they would register for any other class with appropriate approval from parents and their high school principal. - 4.
+Students are not to count on their credit from the Work-Based Learning Program/SAE in meeting their high school graduation requirements.
 Loss of employment or change in job will not be allowed to prevent a student from graduating from high school.

-- Students enrolled in the Cooperative Work

-Experience Program are expected to maintain

-passing grades in school, maintain regular

-attendance and are not allow out of schoolwork to

-conflict with their education program.

-- 6. Students who enroll in Cooperative Work Experience do not have to use school time to take part in the program but may include after school and weekend hours in order to balance the time requirements of school, studies, extracurricular involvement, and still enjoy a Cooperative Work Experience job.

-- 7. One unit of credit will be granted for successful completion of all the requirements of the Cooperative Work Experience Program.
-A limit of one credit is placed upon a student for a work experience that take place at one job station.
-These requirements include:

-- 360 hours of work experience 1 credit.

-This is an average of 10 hour per week.

-Instructors may grant partial credit.
+- Students enrolled in the Work-Based Learning Program are expected to maintain passing grades in school, maintain regular attendance and are not allowed out of schoolwork to conflict with their education program. - Students who enroll in Work-Base Learning do not have to use school time to take part in the program but may include after school and weekend hours in order to balance the time requirements of school, studies, extracurricular involvement, and still enjoy a Work-Base Learning job. - 7.
+One unit of credit will be granted for successful completion of all the requirements of the Work-Based Learning Program.
+A limit of one credit is placed upon a student for a work experience that takes place at one job station.
+These requirements include: - 180 hours of work experience 1 credit.
+This is an average of 5 hours per week.
+Instructors may grant partial credit. - The workstation/job site conforms to state and federal wage and hour laws and regulations. - Students are receiving or have received instruction in career/technical, business, or agricultural education programs. - Students maintain the required wage and hour documentation.

-- The workstation/job site conforms to state and federal wage and hour laws and regulations. - Students are receiving or have received instruction in career/technical, business, or agricultural education programs. - Students maintain the required wage and hour documentation. - Students fulfill the requirements set forth by the supervising teacher/coordinator. - 8.
-Students may be issued partial credit for Cooperative Work Experience.
+- Students fulfill the requirements set forth by the supervising teacher/coordinator. - 8.
+Students may be issued partial credit for Work-Based Learning.